-1. Membrane flashing plies must be installed in keeping with the requirements in 10.3.1 General, and must lap onto the roof field when measured from the base of the cant.
+1) Existing and new cant edges must be flashed with membrane plies, installed in keeping with the requirements in 10.3.1 General, and must lap onto the roof field in keeping with the Standards published in this Section, when measured from the base of the cant.
+See also 13.3.6 Cant Edges.